gypsydave5/gypsydave5.github.io/posts/why.md

 description: enough about bits to make you a bit dangerous
 published: false
 date: 2019-07-12 22:52:55
-tages:
+tags:
   - computerscience
+  - beginners
 ---

-One of the goals of good computer programming is to provide the user of our software with a good _abstraction_; we don't want our web browsers to be forcing us to think about HTTP requests, we want to click links and see pages.
+One of the goals of computer programming is to provide the user of our software with a good _abstraction_; we don't want our web browsers to be forcing us to think about HTTP requests, we want to click links and see pages.
 We don't want to know how an object is created in memory in JavaScript, we just want to use it to display cat videos in our browser.

 But often we're exposed to some of the hideous truths buried beneath our comfortable abstractions.
 Perhaps because of an error in our code.
 Or because we're having to work with our computers at a more fundamental level.
 Or it's because some clever sod decided that all the user entitlements would be modelled using a bit mask.[^1]

 Anyway, this is an article about bits, bytes and binary.
 It's also about octal and hexadecimal, but that doesn't make for as catchy a